AliceO2Group/AliceO2/Framework/Core/README.md

   - Monitoring
   - Logging
   - ParallelContext
-- Thorsten: how do we express data parallelism?
 - Thorsten: should configuration come always from the ccdb?
 - Thorsten: should allow to specify that certain things are processed with the same CCDB conditions.